ZJU-ACES-ISE/chatunitest-maven-plugin/README.md

 mvn chatunitest:class -DselectClass=className
 ```

 Generate unit tests for the whole project:

+:warning: :warning: :warning: For a large project, it may consume a significant number of tokens, resulting in a substantial bill.
 ```
 mvn chatunitest:project
 ```